Home

 Cybercrime and information breaches are trending upwards, notably in the legal sector.
 The transition by many law firms from in-person to remote or hybrid work environments has placed an abundance of sensitive information at risk from a hack or breach.

-According to a recent report from the American Bar Association, roughly 30% of all survey respondents reported an online security breach in 2020.
-Even more troubling, many of those questioned were unaware if their law firms had been breached or not.
+According to a recent survey from the American Bar Association, roughly 29% of all survey respondents reported experiencing a security breach in 2023, a slight rise over the 27% from the previous year.
+Even more troubling, many of those surveyed weren’t even aware if their law firms had been breached or not.

 Ask any IT legal insider, and they will tell you that cybersecurity remains a top priority for legal professionals and will continue to remain one of their biggest challenges in the future.
 In response, many legal employers are now introducing rigorous cybersecurity and data protection measures that include remote systems and cloud-based storage solutions.